 Makes 5 main course servings (each serving about 1¾ cups)

 I used 1 (8oz) package of Trader Joe’s Uncured Pastrami.
-It’s lean and contains no nitrates.
+It’s lean, gluten-free and contains no nitrates.
 A 2 oz serving contains 80 calories, 2g fat, 13g protein, 2g carbs, 0g fiber, 340mg sodium, 0g sugar.

 If you don’t have a Trader Joe’s in your area, most supermarkets sell lean packages of pastrami in the deli aisle.